Why I am no longer pursuing wealth, "impact," or "success"

 The last text exchange we had, she told me she “hit a really significant point of unhappiness, especially as (she gets) closer to 40 and (doesn’t) have a plan.”

-She went on to say she was “really questioning (her) life here these days and wondering what (she has) to show for all her years working at (the bank).”
+She went on to say she was “really questioning (her) life here these days and wondering what (she has) to show for all these years working in finance.”

-I don’t have a plan either, and I don’t know what I have to show for all my years of work, but at least I can say I had (and continue to have) fun.
+I don’t have a plan either, and I don’t know what I have to show for all my years of work, but at least I can say I am having fun.

 “If we were to learn one thing, it would be to free ourselves from any beliefs or baggage or dogma that gets in the way of us acting according to our true nature.” - Rick Rubin